Virtualization-projects/panamax-ui-wiki/Fleet-Adapter.md

-**The Fleet adapter in combination with the Panamax remote agent enables the deployment of a Panamax template to a Fleet-controlled cluster.**
+**The Fleet adapter, in combination with the Panamax remote agent, enables the deployment of a Panamax template to a Fleet-controlled cluster.**

 ## Template Translation